wkumari/draft-vandergaast-edns-client-subnet/README.md

       value as in the requests.

    o  SCOPE NETMASK, unsigned byte representing the length of the
       netmask pertaining to the reply.
-In requests, it MUST be set to
+In requests, it SHOULD be set to the longest cacheable length supported by the Intermediate Nameserver.
+For backwards compatibiilty with draft versions of this specification, in requests it MAY be set to 0 to have the Authoritative Nameserver treat the longest cacheable length as the SOURCE NETMASK length.
+In responses, this field is set by the Authoritative Nameserver to indicate the coverage of the response.
-      0. In responses, this may or may not match SOURCE NETMASK.
+      It may or may not match SOURCE NETMASK; it could be shorter or longer.

+Contavalli, et al.       Expires April 30, 2015                 [Page 6]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

    o  ADDRESS, variable number of octets, contains either an IPv4 or
-      IPv6 address (depending on FAMILY), truncated to the number of

-Contavalli, et al.       Expires April 25, 2015                 [Page 6]

-Internet-Draft        Client Subnet in DNS Requests         October 2014

-      bits indicated by the SOURCE NETMASK field, with bits set to 0 to pad up to the end of the last octet used.
+      IPv6 address (depending on FAMILY), truncated in the request to the number of bits indicated by the SOURCE NETMASK field, with bits set to 0 to pad up to the end of the last octet used.
+(This need not be as many octets as a complete address would take.)
+In the reply, if the SCOPE NETMASK of the request was 0 then ADDRESS must contain the same octets as in the request.
+Otherwise, the bits for ADDRESS will be significant through the maximum of the SOURCE NETMASK or SCOPE NETMASK, and 0 filled to the end of an octet.

-   All fields are in network byte order.
-Throughout the document, we will often refer to "longer" or "shorter" netmasks, corresponding to netmasks that have a "higher" or "lower" value when represented as integers.
+   All fields are in network byte order ("big-endian", per [RFC1700], Data Notation).

 6. Protocol Description